airladon/ThisIGet/README.md

 # Deploy to new Heroku App

+### Heroku Config variables
 Or get variables from an existing app:
 ```
 ./tools/get_config_vars.sh <EXISTING_APP_NAME>
 ```
+Copy and paste all the lines that start with `export` to make the local environment variables.

 Or if no existing app, then set these as new:
 ```